-Our unit in November 2002 moved to Devlali from our operational location (I assumed command in the operational location).
-After the unit settled down, as was customary, our Second-in-Command (2IC) requested me to take a round of the unit.
+Our Regiment in November 2002 moved to Devlali from our operational location (I assumed command in the operational location).
+After the Regiment settled down, as was customary, our Second-in-Command (2IC) requested me to take a round of the Regiment.
 We started with the office complex and headed straight of the Administrative Branch office.
-On the entrance, as with the case of the unit I had served earlier, the sign read “Out of Bounds for All Ranks”.
+On the entrance, as with the case of the Regiment I had served earlier, the sign read “Out of Bounds for All Ranks”.
 I refused to enter the office as the Commanding Officer (CO) also was part of all ranks.
-I ordered the sign to be removed with the reason that the Administrative office is to ensure proper administration of all ranks and everyone has the right to visit the right to entry.
-After visiting the other regimental institutions, we came back to the office complex and by then the sign at the entrance had been removed.
+I ordered the sign to be removed with the reason that the Administrative office is to ensure proper administration of all ranks and everyone has the right to visit and the right to entry.
+After visiting the other Regimental institutions, we came back to the office complex and by then the sign at the entrance had vanished.

-On entering the office, there were about six clerks seated and a few Olive Green cupboards placed there to hold the documents.
-As usual to most cupboards in all the units, the front of the cupboard had a white cross with the stenciling on the top that read “To be removed in case of fire”.
+On entering the office, there were about six clerks seated and a few Olive Green coloured cupboards placed there to hold documents.
+As usual, like most cupboards in all the army units, the front of the cupboard had a white cross with the stenciling on the top that read “Remove First in Case of Fire”.
 My query to the head clerk was as to which one I should remove first, as all the six cupboards had the same stenciling.
-The cross mark indicates that the cupboard held Secret documents, where as all Secret documents are in the custody of the CO.
-All cupboards were ordered to be painted green, obliterating all the markings.
+The white cross mark indicates that the cupboard held Secret documents, where as all Secret documents are in the custody of the CO.
+All cupboards were ordered to be painted olive green, obliterating all the markings.

-It all begun as a Second Lieutenant (2Lt) and when I joined the unit, our senior officers advised me to handle the clerks with a “kid-glove”.
-I could not fathom the reason as I thought everyone in the unit was a soldier and then a clerk or a gunner or a radio operator.
-It could have been because in those most officers like me were handicapped in that one had to depend on the clerks to produce any document type written on the Remington typewriters.
-As a junior officer when someone approached the clerks for assistance they always came out with the same excuse – The Battery Commander (BC) or CO had given him an urgent task and hence one had to wait.
+It all begun as a Second Lieutenant (2Lt) when I joined our Regiment, our senior officers advised me to handle the clerks with a ‘kid-glove‘.
+I could not fathom the reason as I thought everyone in the Regiment was a soldier first and then a clerk or a gunner or a radio operator.
+It could have been because in those days, most officers like me were handicapped in that one had to depend on the clerks to produce any document type written on the Remington typewriters.
+When any junior officer approached the clerks for assistance they always came out with the same excuse – The Battery Commander (BC) or CO had given him an urgent task and hence one had to wait.

-As the years passed by, I realised that the clerks were mostly the root cause of all the rumours that went around the unit discrediting the officers.
-Some even claimed that they were better qualified than their CO or BC as they were Masters (some even claimed they were double Masters) where as the officers were Graduates.
+As the years passed by, I realised that the clerks were mostly the root cause of all the rumours that went around the Regiment discrediting the officers.
+Some even claimed that they were better qualified than their CO or BC as they were Masters (some even claimed they were double Masters [MAMA]) where as the officers were graduates.
 Once I told off a clerk that in case he was worth even half the value of the paper on which his degrees were printed, he would not have joined the Army as a clerk.
-They were always a hindrance in the communication between officers and the men and some even charged commission for the work they did for the men.
+They were always a hindrance in communication between officers and soldiers and some even charged commission for the work they did for the soldiers.

-Once as a BC, I had produced a Court of Inquiry (C of I) printed on the computer.
+Once as a BC – a Major in 1995, I had produced a Court of Inquiry (C of I) printed on the computer.
 The CO was not impressed with it as I had not submitted a manuscript copy.
 He called me to ask as to why I did not submit a manuscript copy as the C of I had to be in writing.
 I reasoned out with him using the definition of writing as per Indian laws which said making of any mark or impression is to be considered as writing.
-I further explained to him that in High Court and Supreme Court, the evidence is always type written by the steno as dictated by the judge and in this case I had typed it and all pages have been initialled by all members of the court and the witness whose statement had been recorded.
-Not being impressed by my justifications, the CO summoned the Head Clerk who ruled that in case all the pages were initialled, there was no need for a manuscript.
+I further explained to him that in High Court and Supreme Court, the evidence is always type written by the steno as dictated by the judge.
+In this case I had typed it and all pages have been initialed by all members of the court and the witness whose statement had been recorded.
+Not being impressed by my justifications, the CO summoned the Head Clerk who ruled that in case all the pages were initialed, there was no need for a manuscript.

-This “Blind Belief” in the head-clerk and not trusting the officer upset me in both the occasions.
-Had the superior officers consulted the Head Clerk in my absence, I would not have felt so bad and would not have scarred my mind.
+This ‘Blind Belief’ in the head-clerk and not trusting an officer upset me on both the occasions.
+Had the superior officers consulted the Head Clerk in my absence, I would not have felt so bad and it would not have scarred my mind.

-The RHM was the happiest as once he said that earlier when he went to the office, no babu ever bothered for him and even a recruit babu would show him eyes and now he gets a VIP treatment as the babus are scared that they would be teamed with the line laying party – the line laying party is the first to set out and the last to come back after reeling in all lines after any exercise.
+The RHM was the happiest as once he said that earlier when he went to the office, no clerk was ever respectful to him.
+Even a recruit clerk would show him eyes and now he gets a VIP treatment as the clerks are mortally scared that they would be teamed with the telephone line laying party.
+The line laying party is the first to set out on any outdoor exercise and the last to come back after reeling in all lines after the exercise.